krishicks/resume/resume.md

 I have been a consultant for a number of years, and am comfortable with TDD/BDD, pairing, and refactoring legacy code.
 My most recent experience is in cloud infrastructure.
 I am an evangelist of Cloud Foundry, BOSH, and Concourse.
+My preferred development environment is Vim on Linux.

-I have recent experience with, and/or prefer to continue using:
+I have recent experience with, and prefer to continue using:

 * Git (since 2009)
 * Go (since 2014)